Leadership & Professional Development

 The Association for Future Healthcare Leaders (AFHL) works to ensure opportunities within the organization and local community for knowledge sharing and career development among future health care management professionals.

-The goal of the Texas A&M Public Health Student Association (TAMPHSA) is to enhance the quality and scope of graduate education, and to encourage student participation in the activities and programs of the School of Public Health, the Texas A&M University Health Science Center and Texas A&M University.
-TAMPHSA shall promote communication between administration, system schools and the student body.
-The purpose of TAMPHSA is to serve as the voice of the student body of the School of Public Health from all campuses and its authority exercised through its constitution.
-TAMPHSA membership is automatic to all undergraduate and graduate students at the school.
+The goal of the Public Health Graduate Student Association (PHGSA) is to enhance the quality and scope of graduate education, and to encourage student participation in the activities and programs of the School of Public Health, the Texas A&M University Health Science Center and Texas A&M University.
+PHGSA shall promote communication between administration, system schools and the student body.
+The purpose of PHGSA is to serve as the voice of the student body of the School of Public Health from all campuses and its authority exercised through its constitution.
+PHGSA membership is automatic to all undergraduate and graduate students at the school.

 The Mission of the Postdoctoral Association (PDA) is to improve the quality of the postdoctoral experience and to facilitate the long-term success of its members.
 Primary goals of the PDA include the following: